PaulWaldo/glimmer/project_docs/groupphotodesign.md

 ## Implementation Considerations

 * Group photo information can be obtained with the `api.GetUsersGroupPhotos` function
-* The UI must be kept responsive
+* The UI must be kept responsive.
+Use `App.Lifecycle` to wait for the GUI to be fully drawn before starting any operations
 * Encapsulation and extensibility are key
 * The number of photos can be quite large, so downloading them should be done in batches.
 The batch size should be configurable.